ardalis/ardalis-com-gatsby/src/pages/blog/microsoft-account-azure-login-problem-solved.md

 P.S.
 It turns out that while this solution resolved the problem yesterday, today the same behavior is back even though the Authenticator app is now in use.
 So I'm back to reaching out to Microsoft support in hopes of resolving the problem.

+P.P.S.
+And here is another day later and everything works fine again.
+Very confusing.
+I'm going to go ahead and publish this in the hopes that it helps someone, but my confidence in this fix has been shaken.